 A trip to the Island would not be complete without a taste of Lindisfarne Mead.
 This sweet alcoholic fortified wine can be sampled at St Aidan's Winery in the centre of the village.

 The bus service from Berwick-upon-Tweed runs on Wednesdays and Saturdays only (out of peak season) so it is worth checking the bus timetables in advance of your visit.
-Visit Perryman's website here for timetable information.
+Visit Border buses here for timetable information.